 A hardware company may be eager to get into IoT as a way to keep up.
 But a team familiar with hardware is used to checking a project as “done” once it has shipped.
 But IoT devices use software, which requires constant updates — and thus and infrastructure for accepting those (secure) updates, not to mention the challenges mentioned above related to storing and managing data.

-Tips to Overcome IoT Challenges
+Basic Tips on How to Implement IoT & Overcome Challenges

 Companies searching for ways to be part of this billion dollar industry can try several approaches for managing the challenges.
 These include: